veithweilnhammer/veithweilnhammer.github.io/_posts/2024-08-01-psychotherapy.md

 ---
 layout: post
-title: "Mental healthcare when and where you need it"
+title: "Online psychotherapy"
 date: 2024-08-01 09:00:00 -0400
-description: "Learn more about my psychotherapy approach, background, and how to book a session."
+description: "Learn more about my approach to psychotherapy, and how to book a session."
 tags: [psychotherapy, mental-health]
 categories: [pages]
 giscus_comments: false